And I'll admit, I do occasionally like writing something that doesn't take a full year to finish.

 Before, during, and in-between I've run my own blogs, done contract work for The Onion, placed 3rd in an international screenwriting contest, and done a ton of freelance work.

 Scroll down to read just a couple of my favorite pieces.

 I spent a week sharing my feelings with everyone.
 Here's what happened.
+(Upworthy)

 This was an experiment in life and writing.
 I wanted to take click-baity, experiential writing and add actual substance and meaning to it.
 This piece on men's emotions and society is what I came up with.
 Oh, yeah, and it got over 100,000 pageviews.

-Things I'll Teach My First Kid (Or, 14 Reasons Why I Suck)
+Things I'll Teach My First Kid (Or, 14 Reasons Why I Suck) (Medium)

 An essay on impending fatherhood, and why I should DEFINITELY not be allowed to be responsible for another human being.
 (At least that's what I thought at the time!)
 This one went viral and landed placements on a number of big publishing sites.

 Also featured on:

 Tired of being humiliated, these girls fought the school dress code.
 And won.
 (Upworthy)

 This was a dinky little blurb on a local Portland news site when I found it.
 After a ton of research, interviews, and work on the narrative, I put a snappy headline on it and turned it into a 300,000+ pageview powerhouse.